ppayauk/result-ts/README.md

 ## Devlopment

+### Prerequisites

+Docker

+### Running

+The project contains a dev-container that has a prebuilt dev environment with node installed. run `make` to build

 ## CI

 Github Actions runs makefile commands to test, lint, built, format, coverage before pull requests can be merged.
 See [ci.yml](.github/workflows/ci.yml)
+Debug with `make debug-actions`.
+This uses act to run the workflows locally.

 ## CD